This website has been designed to navigate using word search.

 Comox Lake Road/Horbury Road: OCP Amendment and Rezoning – Comox Lake Land Corporation Property

-The Comox Lake Land Corporation, representing 25 cabin owners off Horbury Road on Comox Lake, is seeking to amend the Village of Cumberland’s Official Community Plan and Zoning Bylaw.
-The purpose of the proposed bylaw amendments is to permit the existing 25 cabins on the property and to add the potential to subdivide into 25 strata lots.
+The Comox Lake Land Corporation (CLLC) property includes 25 cabins on Comox Lake.
+The CLLC is seeking to amend the Official Community Plan and Zoning Bylaw to permit the existing 25 cabins on the property and to add the potential to subdivide into 25 strata lots.
 Current zoning permits one single family dwelling and the property cannot be subdivided.

 Comox Lake is the drinking water supply for over 49,000 Comox Valley residents.
 Since the cabins are located on Comox Lake, the most important principle guiding the review of the application is to ensure that the residential use on the lake does not negatively impact the drinking water supply of Comox Valley residents, now or in the future.